Brennall/HFH-SRD/Chapter01.md

 The 10 sided die, or d10, is used to generate numbers from 1 to 10; it is numbered 0 to 9, but a roll of 0 is counted as 10.
 A pair of d10s are also used together to generate numbers from 1 to 100, where a roll of 00 is counted as 100.
 The two dice should be different colors, and the player must declare which die is the tens digit and which die is the ones digit before rolling them!
 Rolling two d10s this way is called a percentile roll, or d100.

 The 4 sided die, or d4, is a special case.
-It is not so much rolled as “flipped,” and the number which is upright is the result of the roll.
+It is not so much rolled as "flipped," and the number which is upright is the result of the roll.

 The other dice normally used have 6, 8, and 12 sides, and are called d6, d8, and d12.  d6s may be made with either numbers or pips; it makes no difference which sort you choose.

 When multiple dice are to be rolled and added together, it is noted in the text like this: 2d6 (roll two d6 dice and add them together), or 3d4 (roll three d4 dice and add them together).
-A modifier may be noted as a “plus” value, such as 2d8+2 (roll two d8 dice and add them together, then add two to the total).
+A modifier may be noted as a "plus" value, such as 2d8+2 (roll two d8 dice and add them together, then add two to the total).

 ### Notation - Meaning